 UCA has a four -year predental curriculum that is designed to thoroughly prepare our students for the rigorous demands of dental school.
 Our students are very competitive when applying for dental program admissions – UCA graduates have been admitted to dental programs across the United States.
 While predental students can major in any field of study, we find that most of our successful applicants are Biology or Chemistry majors, have excelled in their coursework (GPA above 3.8), have gained extensive clinical experience with local dental professionals, and have performed well (20 or higher) on the Dental Admissions Test (DAT).

 TYPICAL DENTAL SCHOOL REQUIREMENTS:

-The majority of dental students possess a bachelors degree before they enter dental school.
-Some have graduate degrees.
-Some dental schools will admit a few students through early admissions programs with two to three years of undergraduate preparation.
-For most people, plan to earn your bachelors degree before starting dental school.
+Predental students must possess a bachelors degree before they enter dental school (some have graduate degrees).
+Plan to earn your bachelors degree before starting dental school.

 Two semesters of English composition